be-v; 8 Senses

-Sense Number 1: possess a quality or attribute, consist of
+Sense Number 1: possess a quality or attribute, equivalence between two things

 Commentary: